CLB56/tips_and_tricks/vim.md

 ## VIM General

 Navigate between windows :
 Ctrl+W and then the arrow keys

-Increase/decrease height of a window
+Increase/decrease height of a window :
 Ctrl+W and then +/- (you can add figure before +/- for bigger change)

-Increase/decrease width of a window
+Increase/decrease width of a window :
 Ctrl+W and then >/< (you can add figure before +/- for bigger change)

-Move a window in a given direction
+Move a window in a given direction :
 Ctrl + w and then K (higher) or J (lower) or L (to the left) or R (to the right)

-Go to next tab
+Go to next tab :
 :tabn

-Go to previous tab
+Go to previous tab :
 :tabp

-Search for text
+Search for text :
 / + the text you search for
 n : Search forward
 N : Search backward

 Use the spellchecker :
 set spell spelllang=en_us
 zG : To ignore this word

 Indent serevral lines :
 select lines with v
 Then press "Ctrl + >" or "Ctrl + <"

 ## NERDTree

 t = Open the selected file in a new tab

 i = Open the selected file in a horizontal split window

 s = Open the selected file in a vertical split window

 I = Toggle hidden files

 Using symlinks can help to geat easy access to a separate folder (without changing the root folder of the tree)

 # Opinion about other plugins

 ## PLUGIN NERDcommenter

 I think it's better to understand vim and to use regular experessions if one day i really have the need of automatizing commenting/uncommenting.

 For python regex would be like that :
 To comment the line 1 to 3 : 1,3s/^/#
 To uncomment the line 1 to 3 : 1,3s/^#/

 ## PLUGIN Surround

 I think it's better to understand vim and to use regular experessions if one day i really have the need of automatizing the change of surrounding caracters (", ', <b>...)

 ## PLUGIN vim-colors-solarized

 - Installation with vundle
 - Copy the recommended text to vimrc **AT THE END** of vimrc
 - In the bash settings, you can keep the system theme but you must change the set of colors (pallette de couleurs in french) to solarized!

 But would not it be possible to use VIM embedded settings ?
 Below some ideas for improvement :
 - There are some features for syntax highlighting (:h syn).
 If the parameter conceallevel=2 then it will be fully applied.
 - Adding "syntax on" in vimrc
 - Adding "set background=dark"
 - Adding this file "~/.vim/ftplugin/markdown.vim" and in markdown.vim set specific parameters for markdown "setlocal textwidth=120"
 - syntax enable
 - let python_highlight_all = 1

 ## PLUGIN to fold code

-Here also i think it cna be done with good vim settings.
-Here is a proposal : set foldmethod=indent set foldlevel=99
+Here also i think it can be done with good vim settings.
+Here is a proposal :
+set foldmethod=indent
+set foldlevel=99

 # Specific for python developpement

 ## To get the help of a python function

 :python3 help(your function)

-The problem is that many libs are missing tkinter : sudo apt-get install python3-tk
+The problem is that many libs are missing
+tkinter :
+sudo apt-get install python3-tk
-Even if pillow is well installed, it can be impossible to import from PIL, ImageTk, so you should do : sudo apt-get install python-imaging-tk
+Even if pillow is well installed, it can be impossible to import from PIL, ImageTk, so you should do :
+sudo apt-get install python-imaging-tk
 And then it's still not working, so we have to do : sudo pip3 install pillow --upgrade